Are you a beginner and interested in learning how to make money as a blogger?

 What Webhost Should I Use For My Blog?

-You'll need a web host to host your blog.
-My recommendation for starting out is Bluehost.
+There are many places where you can host your website.
+If you're on a budget or are not sure if you will blog long term, I recommend starting with Bluehost.
 You can get hosting through Bluehost for $3.95 per month by using my link.
 Bluehost has a simple approach to setting up your new blog and is streamlined to get you up and running with minimal technical knowledge required.
+Their customer support team will also assist you in this process.

 Here's a walkthrough:

 From here, you'll want to click on the Get Started button.
-Simple enough, right?
 You'll be presented with four plan options, as seen in the below image.

-If you're just starting off and you're on a budget, the Basic plan is more than enough.
+The basic plan is all most people will ever need.
 You pay the least amount of money per month by signing up for the 36-month Basic plan.
-If you plan on taking blogging seriously, then there's no reason not to sign up for a Bluehost 36-month plan unless you were going to switch hosts very early on.
+If you plan on taking blogging seriously, then there's no reason not to sign up for a Bluehost 36-month plan unless you plan to switch hosts very early on.

 Next, you'll need a domain.
 If you have a domain, that's great!
 Otherwise, use the next screen, as seen below, to create a domain.